 The Burlington Bikepath, a 7.5-mile scenic route from Oakledge Park to the path's terminus at the Winooski River, traverses Burlington’s historic waterfront, skirts Lake Champlain’s shoreline, passes through woodland areas and ultimately connects to the Colchester Bike Path.

 Burlington is at the end of the scenic portion of two highways: I-89, which runs 95 miles southeast to White River Junction, and SR 7, which runs south to Middlebury.

 You’ll be tapping your toes at the Discover Jazz Festival , a 10-day event that kicks off summer in Burlington.
 In early June, more than 100 performances by local talent and international jazz legends take place at intimate venues, parks, restaurants and the Church Street Marketplace.
 Plus, classes, films, meet-the-artist sessions and workshops offer festivalgoers greater insight into this enduring American art form.

 Visitor Centers Lake Champlain Regional Chamber of Commerce 60 Main St., Suite 100 Burlington, VT 05401.
 Phone:(802)863-3489 or (877)686-5253

 Downtown, Church Street Marketplace provides shops, services and restaurants in a festive atmosphere that includes street musicians and sidewalk cafés.
-University Mall on Dorset Street offers more than 70 stores including anchors The Bon-Ton, JCPenney, Kohl's and Sears.
+University Mall on Dorset Street offers more than 70 stores including anchors JCPenney, Kohl's and Sears.

 Things to Do Battery Park